-Kenny Bontz – finding Kings and Aces
+Kenny Bontz – tough love and second chances

 The words “I need my life back” came deep from within the soul of Kenny Bontz.
 The flamboyant American, who hails from New Jersey, is chiselled from a different kind of rock.
 Get past the mohawk, beyond the confident walk and cut through the hard man exterior, and you will find a man who has experienced the pressure of disease, felt the heat of addiction and who has emerged on the other side, shining like a precious diamond.

 Today, Kenny finds his life fulfilling as he works through the process of becoming the best version of himself.
 Without valleys, there can never be peaks, and Kenny needs those highs.
 It is in his character.
 Kenny says that “life deals you the cards and you’ve got to play ’em; sure there are times when you want to fold, but if you keep the hand then eventually you can trade a few.”
-Kenny’s story is one of turning his original cards into Aces.
+Kenny’s story is one of turning his original cards into aces.

 Parents John and Marion encouraged their son to play all sports.
 He didn’t have to be told twice, baseball, basketball, soccer or anything that involved a ball was right in the zone for sports-mad Kenny.
 By 11, Kenny was diagnosed as having Brittle Diabetes, a form of type one diabetes that sees the blood sugar levels rise and fall dramatically.
 By 19 years of age, Kenny was working with his father in the family printing firm, when an accident took him to the emergency room.
 The initial diagnosis was incorrect, and after a month of rehab, Kenny returned to the hospital when swelling around his knee reappeared.
 On this occasion, the clinicians found evidence of Ewing Sarcoma in his leg, a cancer of the bone.